mrkoreye/online-commerce-ui/README.md

 # online-commerce-ui

-> The frontend for an online commerce site
+> The vue.js frontend for an online commerce site.
+It supports adding/editing products, sorting, front-end only searching, and pagination.
+Currently hooked up to a mock api.

 ## Build Setup